ThunderStorm710/nodejs-demo-app/README.md

 # Create and monitor a mongodb app with Kubernetes, Prometheus and Grafana
-## 1. Criar cluster minikube
+## 1. Create minikube cluster

 	minikube start

-## 2. Adicionar todos os repositórios
+## 2. Add all the neccessary repositories

 	helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 	helm repo add stable https://charts.helm.sh/stable

-## 3. Procurar atualizações dos repositórios
+## 3. Update all the added repositorioes

 	helm repo update

-## 4. Instalar o chart promtheus no minikube - 28.08.2022
+## 4. Install prometheus chart inside minikube cluster - 28.08.2022

 	helm install prometheus prometheus-community/kube-prometheus-stack

-## 5. Criar um configmap mongodb e guardar como mongodb.yaml
+## 5. Create a mongodb configmap and save it as mongodb.yaml

 	nano
-## (Usar o ficheiro mongodb.yaml do repositório e copiar o conteúdo)
+## (You can use the mongodb.yaml file from this repository and copy its content)

-## 6. Aplicar o configmap ao minikube
+## 6. Apply the configmap created into minikube cluster

 	kubectl apply -f mongodb.yaml

-## 7. Criar outro ficheiro configmap para fazer o override de algumas configurações do mongodb exporter e guardar como values.yaml
+## 7. Create another configmap in order to override some of the mongodb exporter configurations and save it as values.yaml
-#### (Usar o ficheiro values.yaml e mongodb.yaml do repositório e copiar o conteúdo)
+#### (You can use the values.yaml file from this repository and copy its content)
 	nano

-## 8. Instalar o mongodb exporter juntamente com o values.yaml
+## 8. Install mongodb exporter and override its values with values.yaml

 	helm install mongodb-exporter prometheus-community/prometheus-mongodb-exporter -f values.yaml

-## 9. Verificar e analisar os dados/metrics usando o prometheus ou a grafana
+## 9. Verify and analise all the data/metrics using prometheus/grafana

 	kubectl port-forward service/prometheus-kube-prometheus-prometheus 9090
 	kubectl port-forward deployment/prometheus-grafana 3000
 	kubectl port-forward service/mongodb-exporter-prometheus-mongodb-exporter 9216

-## Para apagar e limpar tudo
+## In case you want to delete minikube cluster
 	minikube delete